ohmeow/blurr/README.md

 ## ❗ Updates

+**11/12/2020**
+* Updated documentation
+* Updated model callbacks to support mixed precision training regardless of whether you are calculating the loss yourself or letting huggingface do it for you.

 **11/10/2020**
 * Major update just about everywhere to facilitate a breaking change in fastai's treatment of `before_batch` transforms.